-Creating a New Entry/Contact in the Route4Me Address Book List
+Create a New Entry/Contact in the Address Book List

-Your Route4Me Address Book List is a centralized database where you and your team members can securely store the information about customers’ locations, depots, commercial facilities, warehouses, and any other relevant prospects and real-world locations.
+Your Route4Me Address Book List is a centralized database where you and your team members can securely store the information about customers’ locations, delivery addresses, depots, prospects, commercial facilities, warehouses, and any other relevant prospects and real-world locations.
 The contacts in the Address Book List can be used for generating orders, inserting into the best routes or planning entirely new routes, and more.
-All contacts that are saved and modified in your Address Book List can be automatically synchronized across all associated and authorized devices in real time.
-Thus, whenever you create a new entry in the Address Book List from the Route4Me Web Platform, it instantly becomes available on Route4Me’s iOS and Android apps.
+All contacts and delivery addresses that are saved and modified in your Address Book List can be automatically synchronized across all associated and authorized devices in real time.
+Thus, whenever you create a new entry in the Address Book List from the Route4Me Route Optimization Web Platform, it instantly becomes available on Route4Me’s iOS and Android Route Planner Apps.

 Next, input the alias (custom name) of the contact into the corresponding field.
 When creating a new alias for a contact, make sure that it is easily identifiable and corresponds to particular features of its associated prospect or address.